- Does EB-1A require a job offer or labor certification?

 - Published materials about the individual in professional or major trade publications, or appearance/published materials about the individual in other major media

-- Participation, either individually or as part of a panel, as a judge of the work of others in the field (including requests to serve as a reviewer/referee for articles to be published, invitations to serve on discussion and advisory panels, etc.)
+- Participation, either individually or as part of a panel, as a judge of the work of others in the field (including having served as a reviewer/referee for articles to be published, on discussion and advisory panels, etc.)

 - Original scientific, scholarly, artistic, athletic or business-related contributions of major significance in the field